Dr Keng Wooi Ng

 NEWCASTLE UPON TYNE

-Keng gained both his MPharm and PhD in drug delivery from Cardiff University.
-He undertook postdoctoral training at Imperial College London and University of Reading.
+I gained both my MPharm and PhD in drug delivery from Cardiff University.
+I undertook postdoctoral training at Imperial College London and University of Reading.

-Prior to joining Newcastle University in October 2017, he taught pharmaceutical sciences at University of Brighton, where he also led a research team developing innovative technologies for drug delivery and disease detection in the skin.
+Prior to joining Newcastle University in October 2017, I taught pharmaceutical sciences at University of Brighton, where I also led a research team developing innovative technologies for drug delivery and disease detection in the skin.

 Keng's research focuses on the development of novel technologies for drug delivery and rapid disease diagnosis in the skin.